How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 Preparation is where most of the value is created.
 A well-configured copilot performs dramatically better than one you set up five minutes before the interview.

-Step 1: Create Your Account and Choose Your Plan
+Step 1: Create Your Account and Pick the Right Workspace

 Once your account is active, you will see your dashboard with options to upload documents, configure settings, and start a copilot session.